thedataninja1786/volka-games-test/README.md

 ### Arguments:
 - `--source_date`: The starting date for the data extraction in `YYYY-MM-DD` format.
 - `--window`: The number of days to include in the date range window.
+- `--shift`: The number of days to shift from the source date.

 ## File Descriptions